-Peregrine falcons, an endangered species in New York State, are again nesting on cliffs in the Adirondack Park.
+Peregrine falcons, an endangered species in New York State, nest on cliffs in the Adirondack Mountains.
 The population of peregrine falcons has steadily grown since the DEC undertook hacking programs in the Adirondacks in the late 1970s.

 Cliffs with known peregrine falcon nesting sites are monitored annually throughout the Adirondacks.
 Rock climbing routes with active nest sites are temporarily closed to prevent any disturbances that might interfere with the successful raising of the young peregrine falcons.